uvaai/ml1/40 week4/40 AlphaGo/content.md

 the highest bar we could possibly set for such a system.

 For your written assignment this week, argue whether or not you think move 37 is creative.
-You may look-up and cite some definitions of creativity in your answer, but this is not required.
+Search online for some definitions of creativity and cite at least one definition that matches your own.
+These may just be dictionary definitions and do not have to come from scientific papers, as long as you can compare if move 37 is creative or not according to this / these definitions.